 Continue reading “The Ultimate Guide to the North Shore, Oahu”

 Are you looking for the ultimate guide to things to do on Lanai, Hawaii?
 This guide from a Hawaii local has everything you need to know about this gem of an island.

 Lanai is the smallest, publicly-accessible island in the Hawaiian chain.
 With a population of 3,000 people, no stoplights, and only 30 miles of paved roads, Lanai is a destination that usually gets overlooked.
 However, there are quite a few amazing things to do on Lanai, so here are the best of them.

-Continue reading “The Best Things to do on Lanai, Hawaii”
+Continue reading “A Local’s Guide to Best Things to do on Lanai, Hawaii”